 Executive in Residence

-Ms. Tullo is currently the Chair of Urban Promise, Jlt & Associates, BOD for The Richview Residence Foundation, and former BOD for Jameson Bank, The Boulevard Club, and the Girl Guides of Canada.
-She has been chair of both the finance and HR committees.
+Ms. Tullo is a CPA,C.A. and she articled with Clarkson Gordon Toronto (E&Y) and PWC in Calgary, she has an EMBA from The Ivy School of Business, a B.Comm from the University of Saskatchewan, and holds her C.C.O and ICD.D designations.
+Ms. Tullo is currently the Chair of Urban Promise, Jlt & Associates, VC of The Richview Residence Foundation, and a former BOD for Jameson Bank, The Boulevard Club, and the Girl Guides of Canada.